PrivateMessages are completely encrypted. Only the sender and recipients can read them. E-mail sends postcards, we send registered mail.

 SecureEliminate or reduce malicious attachments, spam, phishing, surveillance, and other nasties.

 MultitalentedDown the road, you'll be able to keep up on newsfeeds and we'll replace Facebook and Twitter, too.
-One stop for a large part of your digital life.
+One stop for a large part of your digital life without any surveillance.

 How It Works